ozataman/snap-extension-session/README.md

 ## Introduction

-This package is intended as a simple session management system for Snap applications.
+This package is intended as a simple session persistence framework for Snap applications.
 For those familiar with Rails, the functionality is similar to

     session[:user_id] = 1234
     session[:last_query] = "johnpollak"

-The difference, however, is that we can't just store arbitrary data-types and instead use only ByteString types.
+The difference, however, is that we can't just store arbitrary data -types and instead use only ByteStrings.

 We define a type Session as